Official Poster Series

 Past Derby Festival poster designs decorate offices and homes throughout the region.
 Peter Max’s expressionistic “Bluegrass Pegasus” launched the series in 1981, and a stylistic and geographical mix of artists have been showcased over the years.
 The signed collector editions continue to significantly increase in value, and the quality of the Poster Series has been recognized worldwide.

-Elements of the 2019 image will grace posters, t-shirts, glasses, television commercials and more than 100 retail items in celebration of the Derby Festival.
+Elements of the 2021 image will grace posters, t-shirts, glasses, promotions and more than 100 retail items in celebration of the Derby Festival.
 The Derby Festival Poster is printed by Derby City Litho.

 2021 marks the 41st year of the Official Poster Series.
 This year’s Official Poster features the work of Louisville artist Andy Perez for the Festival’s 66th annual celebration.

 - The Poster Series began as a simple marketing project designed to generate pre-season interest in the Derby Festival in 1981.

 - Though primarily an honor for homegrown talent, some internationally renowned artists have designed the poster, including Peter Max, Julius Friedman and Michael Schwab.

 - According to local framers, the Peter Max work in 1981 is the most valuable KDF poster.